 Admission to Carleton’s graduate programs is competitive.
 Although each program may vary slightly, the overall admission process is the same for all graduate programs and is a multi-step process.
-For complete step-by-step information on how to submit an application, please visit the Apply Online website.
+For complete step-by-step information on how to submit an application, please visit the our apply web page.
 Applications can be completed in Carleton360.

 Can you send me an application package?

 No. Applications to Carleton are processed via an online application system.
-For complete information on applying to Carleton, please visit the Apply Online website.
+For complete information on applying to Carleton, please visit the our apply web page.

 Can I apply to more than one program?

 Yes.
 You can apply to more than one program.
 You will need to fill out a separate application and pay a separate application fee for each program to which you are applying.